trailofbits/cargo-unmaintained/README.md

 Usage: cargo unmaintained [OPTIONS]

 Options:
+      --imprecise       Do not check whether package repository contains package; enables checking last commit timestamps using the GitHub API, which is faster, but can produce false negatives
       --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365]